Medusa-ML/.github/profile/README.md

 To explore our models and software, check out the [repository list](https://github.com/orgs/Medusa-ML/repositories). or see the summary below:

-  - [Alchemy](https://github.com/Medusa-ML/Alchemy) - A very fancy web interface for chatting with and LoRA ranking FOSS models, dockerized
+  - [Alchemy](https://github.com/Medusa-ML/Alchemy) - Run, Fine-Tune and Explore Free and Open Source LLMs
-  - [Interpreter](https://github.com/Medusa-ML/Interpreter) - A free and open code interpreter that runs locally on your terminal
+  - [Interpreter](https://github.com/Medusa-ML/Interpreter) - Write code with GPT-4
-  - [Engineer](https://github.com/Medusa-ML/Engineer) - A free and open source full stack AI engineer who will build what you ask

 ## 💬 Contributing